 Most of Kiribati’s residents live on the island of Tarawa which has a climate typical of places on or close to the equator, in that there is hardly any variation in temperatures throughout the year.
 Average highs are consistently around 31°C from January to December with night-time lows hovering just over 25°C.

 The remoteness and lack of life on some of those tiny islands means we may not have a complete picture but all have similar climatic conditions to that of Tarawa.
+Sadly, it’s not the heat that is the main worry for residents of Kiribati, more the threat of rising sea levels with some estimates suggesting the islands may no longer exist by the end of this century.

 Estimated Average Yearly Temperature in Kiribati: 28.2°C